chris-belcher/electrum-personal-server/README.md

 to do this is to open Electrum's config file and edit the lines to `oneserver=true`.

+Pro Tip2: run tor on the same machine as Electrum Personal Server.
+Then by default transactions will be broadcast through tor.

 #### Quick start on a Debian/Ubuntu machine with a running Bitcoin full node
 1. Download the [latest release](https://github.com/chris-belcher/electrum-personal-server/releases)
 of Electrum Personal Server.
 (Not the Windows version, the "Source code" zip or